Is Franklin, Massachusetts One of the Best Places to Live in the

 service.
 It all looks very pleasant, the type of downtown that

 you'd like to have in your own community.
-The second part of the
+The bridge over the

 transformed from an ugly area to a pleasant place with loads of